barumau/panlexia/doc/contents.md

 - *fig.* – Figurative language is used in a non-literal or metaphorical way.
 - *form.* – Formal expressions are usually only used in serious or official language and would not be appropriate in normal everyday conversation.
 - *hum.* - Humorous expressions are intended to be funny.
-- *inform.* – Informal expressions are used between friends or in a relaxed or unofficial situation.
+- *inf.* – Informal expressions are used between friends or in a relaxed or unofficial situation.
 They are not appropriate for formal situations.
 - *lit.* – Literary language is used mainly in literature, like in poems and novels.
 - *off.* – Offensive expressions refer to people in a way that is very insulting, especially in connection with their race, religion, sex or disabilities.
 - *sl.* – Slang is language that is unique to people who share the same interests or belong to the same social group.